3 October 2018 – 13 January 2019

 Accompanying VERSION HISTORY and a concurrent exhibition of Metahaven’s work at the Stedelijk Museum Amsterdam, the new publication PSYOP draws out the collective’s cross-disciplinary engagement, including with musicians, filmmakers, theorists, fashion designers, and poets.
 A series of public programmes curated with Metahaven will expand on these areas of exchange, and the web of aesthetic and theoretical inquiries active in their work.

-Metahaven: VERSION HISTORY has been made possible through the support of the Metahaven Exhibition Supporters Circle, the Friends of the Institute of Contemporary Arts, and the Embassy of the Kingdom of the Netherlands in the United Kingdom.
+Metahaven: VERSION HISTORY has been made possible through the support of the Metahaven Exhibition Supporters Circle, David Diamond, the Friends of the Institute of Contemporary Arts, the Mondriaan Fund and the Embassy of the Kingdom of the Netherlands in the United Kingdom.
+Installation and audio visual supported by groupADi.

 The exhibition is organized concurrently with the Stedelijk Museum Amsterdam exhibition Metahaven: EARTH opening Saturday 6 October, 2018 and running through 24 February, 2019.